 If the Primary Recruitment process is not for you, there is always the opportunity to participate in Continuous Open Bidding (COB), which is the informal recruitment process that takes place after primary recruitment and during the Spring semester.
 Participating in this process also does not guarantee a bid, and not all chapters participate in COB.

 Registration for Primary Recruitment is done through the Campus Director platform, linked here.
 Once you create your account, you will be tasked with answering questions to better help the Panhellenic Executive Board and each of the chapters get to know you better.
 (Make a note of your log-in email and password, you will use it often throughout the summer and the recruitment process!)
 These questions include simple demographic type questions as well as some open ended questions about yourself.
 Registration will be completed once the registration fee has been paid (this $130 registration fee is non-refundable).

 As a PNM, you will also need to upload a short video answering a few questions about yourself, although it does not need to be completed before you register for recruitment.
-Directions can be found here.
+Check out directions.
 After completing the registration form and paying the registration fee, you can come back into your Campus Director account at any time in order to add in your PNM video link or take a look at your registration and make any necessary updates.
 Set 1 will be determined based on the registration questions and PNM video, so it is important to pay attention and give it your best.
-You have until August 14th to get your PNM video done, but we recommend working on it early so you can relax and enjoy your summer without stress of one more thing you have to do.
+You have until August 11th to get your PNM video done, but we recommend working on it early so you can relax and enjoy your summer without stress of one more thing you have to do.

 Here’s a tip: Don’t rush through the registration process, wait until you have time to sit down and read each question carefully!
 Good luck and we will see you in the Fall!